Independent Environmental Monitoring Program: SRB Technologies

-SRB Technologies (Canada) Inc. (SRB) is licensed by the Canadian Nuclear Safety Commission (CNSC) to operate the SRB Technologies Inc. nuclear processing facility (SRB facility), located in Pembroke, Ontario.
-SRB uses tritium, a nuclear substance, to make self-luminous emergency exit signs, military applications such as landmine markers, watch dials and other safety products not requiring batteries or other external sources of power.
-SRB runs a comprehensive environmental protection program to monitor and control nuclear and hazardous substances released from the SRB facility, determine concentrations of contaminants in the environment, and assess exposure to the public.
+SRB Technologies (Canada) Inc. (SRB) is licensed by the Canadian Nuclear Safety Commission (CNSC) to operate the SRB nuclear substance processing facility, located in Pembroke, Ontario.
+SRB uses tritium, a nuclear substance, to develop self-luminous emergency exit signs, military applications such as landmine markers, watch dials and other safety products not requiring batteries or other external sources of power.
+SRB maintains a comprehensive environmental protection program to monitor and control radioactive and hazardous substances released from the facility, determine concentrations of contaminants in the environment, and assess exposure to the public.

-The Independent Environmental Monitoring Program (IEMP) results for both 2013 and 2014 confirm that the public and the environment around the SRB facility site are safe and that there are no health impacts.
+The Independent Environmental Monitoring Program (IEMP) results for 2013, 2014, 2015 and 2018 confirm that the public and the environment around the SRB facility are protected and that there are no expected health impacts.

 [ ] Guideline/Reference Level

 |Sample Type||Sample Description||Parameter||2013||2014||2015||2018||Guideline/

 |Expected Health Impact (Yes/No)||Sample Code|